dakna/lttc-app/notes.md

 if auth then decide when card is scanned: assign card to member or check in or can you scan a card with a special intent to assign it.

-play this week instead of today
+OK play this week instead of today

+no auth when offline, use smartcard as auth. if card member is admin, show bottomdialofgsheet to select what to do view and edit member list show transactions and total balance enter transaction with description, plus and minus so admin can put in money